JV-conseil-Internet-Consulting/dkim-php-mail-signature/README.md

 You will need to have [phpDocumentor](https://www.phpdoc.org) installed.

-# Donation
+# Sponsorship

-If this project help you reduce time to develop, you can give me a cup of coffee :)
+If this project helps you reduce time to develop, you can give me a cup of coffee ☕️ :-)

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/FR/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=P3DGL6EANDY96&source=url)